HP-IL Resource Page

 I present here some personal material for the HP-IL:

-- NEW: The PIL-IO board, combining a mini HP-IL/GPIO interface and a simple HP-IL/serial link, to experiment with HP-IL at low risk and minimum cost.
+- The PIL-IO board is a real, self-contained HP-IL device combining a mini HP-IL/GPIO interface and a simple HP-IL/serial link, to experiment with HP-IL at low risk and minimum cost.
+Main usage is to interface the HP-IL loop with electronic circuitry, such as an Arduino board.

 The PIL-Box, a HP-IL <-> PC link solution